-The Superintendent or designee must post the information developed as a result of the policy re-evaluation on the District's website, or if a website is not available, the information must be provided to school administrators, Board members, school personnel, parents/guardians, and students.
-Reviews and re-evaluations in years they are due must be submitted to ISBE by September 30.
+The evaluation process may use relevant data and information that the District already collects for other purposes.
+The Superintendent or designee must post the information developed as a result of the policy evaluation on the District's website, or if a website is not available, the information must be provided to school administrators, Board members, school personnel, parents/guardians, and students.